rapid7/insightconnect-plugins/trendmicro_deepsecurity/help.md

 # Version History

-* 2.0.0 - Add an option to toggle DSM certificate verification
+* 2.0.0 - Add an option to toggle DSM certificate verification in the connection
 * 1.0.0 - Initial plugin

 # Links